php-fig-rectified/fig-rectified-standards/README.md

 before it's too late.
-~~If other folks want to adopt what we are doing they are welcome to do so, but that is not the aim.~~ If other folks feel forced to adopt what we're doing they are welcome to do so, and the most certainly will.
+~~If other folks want to adopt what we are doing they are welcome to do so, but that is not the aim.~~ If other folks feel forced to adopt what we're doing they are welcome to do so, and they most certainly will.
 Right?

 ## Why FIG-R and PSR-2-R?